cccbr/runningatower/content/docs/buildingateam/planning/index.md

 - There is no point in trying to ring something for which there are not got enough competent ringers to support the one or two who are learning.
 - Triage the ringers by ability.
 Ringers' abilities and experience vary.
 Roughly assign the ringers to at least, a learner, middling and higher ability group.
 Be prepared to adjust this as the session proceeds, we all have good days and bad days.
 - Try to arrange the ringing so that everyone gets something out of the session.
-- Sequence the pieces of ringing to provide opportunities for the ringers, from the three groups, in turn.
+- Sequence the touches to provide opportunities for the ringers, from the three groups, in turn.
 Aim to start with the simplest ringing needed for the least able group and end with the most advanced that the higher ability group should be able to ring well.
 The aim is to end on a high point, one that hopefully allows the less able to hear what better ringing sounds like.

 {{<hint info>}}

-For a ninety-minute practice session, you now have a basic 11 pieces of ringing template.
+For a ninety-minute practice session, you now have a basic template of 11 touches.
-- Ring up, in peal (if you can)
+- Ring up, in peal if you can (and the bells are down).
-- Simplest for some members of least able group
+- Simple touch for some members of least able group.
-- Relatively simple for middle ability group
+- Relatively simple touch for middle ability group.
-- Relatively simple for higher ability group
+- Relatively simple touch for higher ability group.
-- Least able group piece
+- Least able group touch.
-- Middle ability group piece
+- Middle ability group touch.
-- Challenging higher ability group piece (remember you are aiming for a well struck higher ability group piece to end with)
+- Challenging higher ability group touch (remember you are aiming for a well struck higher ability group piece to end with).
-- Least able group piece
+- Least able group touch.
-- Middle ability group piece
+- Middle ability group touch.
-- Low risk higher ability group piece
+- Low risk higher ability group touch.
-- Ring down, in peal (if you can)
+- Ring down, in peal if you can (and the bells are to be lowered).

-Note this is a suggested template not a rigid plan.
+**Note:** This is a suggested template not a rigid plan.
 {{</hint>}}

-However, be aware of:
+**Be aware of:**
 - The need to adjust your template as the session proceeds.
 - There may be insufficient ringers to divide into three or even two ability groups.
-- There may not be a low-risk option for that final well struck piece of ringing.
+- There may not be a low-risk option for that final well struck touch.
 - It might be an opportunity to practice ringing up and down in peal more than once!

 What matters is to know what is going to be rung next and, to some extent, who is going to ring it.
-This cuts out dithering between ringing over what to ring and gives all the ringers confidence that the session is running proactively.
+This cuts out dithering between touches and gives the ringers confidence that the session is running proactively.

 ## Place the band